 For more information about the different types of Compute Engine persistent disks, their performance characteristics, and how to work with them, see the Compute Engine documentation:

 - Adding or resizing zonal persistent disks

 Local SSD (non-persistent)

-GCP also offers local SSD disk drives.
+Google Cloud also offers local SSD disk drives.
 Although local SSDs can offer some advantages over persistent disks, don't use them as part of an IBM Db2 system.
 VM instances with local SSDs attached cannot be stopped and then restarted.